The 2023-2024 Allen C. Crocker Family Fellowship

 3. Include three letters of reference from people who have worked with you

 4. Email your proposal, resume, and three letters of reference to Berenise Reyes-Albino at Berenise.albino@umb.edu.
-Your email subject line should be: “Crocker Fellowship - (your last name)” by April 21 at 5pm.
+Your email subject line should be: “Crocker Fellowship - (your last name)” by April 12 at 5pm.

 Important Dates

-Application deadline: April 21, 2023 5:00pm
+Application deadline: April 12, 2024 5:00pm

-Fellowship begins: July, 2023
+Fellowship begins: July, 2024

-Fellowship ends: June 30, 2024
+Fellowship ends: June 30, 2025

-How do you decide who will get to be the 2023-2024 Allen C. Crocker Family Fellow?
+How do you decide who will get to be the 2024-2025 Allen C. Crocker Family Fellow?

 We will review all fellowship applications.
-We will decide who is the fellow based on:
+We will decide who is the Fellow based on:

 • how original the project idea is